pencyl/es6-book/mapping/map.md

 The Map object is a simple key/value map.
 It is a formalisation and replacement for a simpler object literal map.

+Any value, objects or primitive values can be used as either a key or a value.

 ```javascript
 function getDrink(type) {
     const drinks = {